Innoactive/Creator/.Documentation/articles/transition-to-v2.0/03-unity-xr-faq.md

 > Q: Can my Snap Zone have interactable children?

-A: Yes, as long as they have different interaction layer.
+A: Yes, as long as they have a different interaction layer.
 Alternatively, you could disable all interactable children before snapping an object.
 You can do it with Enable and Disable behaviors that we have included in the release package.

-> Q: How do I set up a highlight for a snap Zone?
+> Q: How do I set up a highlight for a snap zone?

 A: Given that you have a game object or a prefab that should serve as a highlight, drag it to the `Shown Highlight Object` field of the `Snap Zone` component.